Logistic Regression and Poisson Regression

 9.0 7.0 -3.93 0.0192 green

-Some important points about logistic regression
+Comments about logistic regression

-• Possible to do logistic regression on non-binary responses, but not used that often, and not covered here
+• Possible to do logistic regression on non-binary responses, but not used that often, and not covered here.

 Example: Predicting defaults